List of state highway spurs in Texas (1–99): Spur 3

 Spur 3 is located in Corpus Christi.
 It runs from SH 358 to the campus of Texas A&M University–Corpus Christi, a distance of 3.356 mi.

 Spur 3 begins at a junction with the SH 358 freeway.
 It travels north, first along Ennis Joslin Boulevard and then along Alameda Street.
 The route turns to the east at Ocean Drive.
 Signage indicating that state maintenance ends is present east of the Sand Dollar Boulevard entrance to TAMU–CC.

 Spur 3 was designated on February 23, 1993.

 Spur 5

 Spur 5 is located in Houston.
 It begins at the intersection of Emancipation Avenue (formerly known as Dowling Street), Calhoun Street, and Jefferson Street in Houston's Third Ward.
-It has a brief concurrency with IH 45 until that route's exit 44B, at which point it travels south as a freeway with frontage roads, passing the eastern side of the University of Houston campus.
-The mainlanes end prior to the intersection with University Drive, while the frontage roads continue to the route's southern terminus at US 90 Alternate.
+It has a brief concurrency with I-45 until that route's exit 44B, at which point it travels south as a freeway with frontage roads, passing the eastern side of the University of Houston campus.
+The mainlanes end prior to the intersection with University Drive, while the frontage roads continue to the route's southern terminus at US 90 Alt.

 Spur 5 was designated on October 29, 1998, on the current route.
+Plans call for the highway to eventually become a new freeway route for SH 35 through the southern Houston area.
+Known as the Alvin Freeway, planning on the project moved forward in 2023 after 15 years of delays.
+The freeway will be constructed in two phases with an estimated cost of $366 million.